mgechev/blog.mgechev.com/content/story/_index.md

           </ul>
         </p>
         <p>
           After we stopped working on Brownie Points, we bootstrapped another idea we had over the years.
-Because of my high involvement from the beginning and the critical, high-quality modules of the product I developed, in both front end and back end, I got invited to join as a co-founder and CTO.
+Because of my high involvement from the beginning and the critical, high-quality modules of the product I developed, in both the front-end and the back-end, I joined as a co-founder and the CTO.
         </p>
       </section>
     </section>